Hecate: Etymology

-Older English pronunciation
+Older English pronunciation and spelling

 In Early Modern English, the name was also pronounced disyllabically (as /ˈhɛk.ɪt/) and sometimes spelled Hecat.
 It remained common practice in English to pronounce her name in two syllables, even when spelled with final e, well into the 19th century.

 The spelling Hecat is due to Arthur Golding's 1567 translation of Ovid's Metamorphoses, and this spelling without the final E later appears in plays of the Elizabethan-Jacobean period.

 Webster's Dictionary of 1866 particularly credits the influence of Shakespeare for the then-predominant disyllabic pronunciation of the name.

+Possible origins

+Anatolian

+Evidence suggests that Hecate originated among the Carians of Anatolia, the region where most theophoric names invoking Hecate, such as Hecataeus or Hecatomnus, the father of Mausolus, are attested, and where Hecate remained a Great Goddess into historical times, at her unrivalled cult site in Lagina.
+In particular, there is some evidence that she might be derived from the local sun goddesses (see also Arinna) based on similar attributes.
+The monuments to Hecate in Phrygia and Caria are numerous but of late date.